THE GRACE AND FIRE STORY SO FAR....

 Grace and Fire formed in 2019 as a new band fusing Progressive Rock with Melodic Hard Rock in a melodic, song-based, accessible format.

 Songwriters André Saint (Vocals) and Aaron Gidney (Guitars) first worked together in a previous band, Shadow of Acolyte - writing, recording and touring for two years, culminating in hitting #1 on Amazon's Bestselling Hard Rock and Metal Chart in January 2018 with the release of the 'Holy Ground' EP.
 Graham Brown (Drums) began working with the band at its inception and has worked with Touchstone alumni, Rob Cottingham and Kim Seviour as their drummer of choice, most notably in Rob's new project.
 'Cairo' who released their debut album 'Say' in 2017.
 Graham also played on Kim's latest release, 'Recovery Is Learning' working with Arena/Frost*/Lonely Robot/It Bites mainman, John Mitchell.
 In 2019, Graham also began working with The Paradox Twin.
 Following Graham’s addition, Tim Ashton (Bass) then joined the lineup, following stints with UK Neo-Prog Rockers, Galahad - most notably playing on their debut album, 'Nothing Is Written' and their most recent offering, 2018's 'Seas of Change' which comprised one epic 43 minute track.
+Finally, Joshua Gidney joined the band on Keyboards in a live capacity from the band's first gig at Danfest (The Musician, Leicester) in November 2021, shortly becoming a fully-fledged member after that.

 Having been infatuated with music at a very young age he was encouraged to learn guitar from the age of 11.
 André wrote music and performed throughout his school years and into University where his love of classical music and rock led him to develop his guitar and vocal styles.
 Previously, André split duties between lead guitar and vocals, having played both with melodic rock band Illusion for 8 years, but he finally dropped guitar in 2012 to front various covers bands.
 André spent some time studying at Leicester Vocal Tech but is currently a student of glass shattering vocal coach Jaime Vendera, also known for working with Miles Kennedy, and James Labrie of Dream Theater.
 Looking for a new challenge in 2016, André joined Shadow of Acolyte - a melodic hard rock band from the East Midlands, and began a songwriting partnership with guitarist, Aaron Gidney.
 As bandleaders, André and Aaron managed the band and co-wrote songs that culminated in a four track E.P., 'Holy Ground', which went to Number 1 on Amazon's Digital Hard Rock & Metal Bestsellers Chart in January 2018.
 The band played across the UK for 18 months before a change in musical direction resulted in the creation of Grace and Fire, focusing on progressive hard rock with soaring melodic choruses.